ffund/ml-notebooks/notebooks/4-model-selection.md

 ::: {.cell .markdown}

-This model may still have a reasonably high R2 score on the test data -
+This model is likely to have a reasonably high R2 score on the test data -

 :::